Bonus clauses: how employees can negotiate

 It is not unheard of for the employer to seek to take advantage of the provisions of a bonus scheme if they can by placing the employee on notice to avoid paying a bonus.
 This is a common occurrence with senior employees or directors.
 Often the employee has grounds for claiming unfair dismissal or wrongful dismissal.

-There are ways an employer can place restrictions on bonus payments.
-Typically these include bonus clawbacks and malus provisions.
-We explain their effect, enforceability and applicable tax issues.
+There are ways an employer can place withholding requirements on bonus payments.
+Typically these include bonus claw backs or the more popular malus provisions.
+We explain the effectiveness below.

 Executive contracts often include ‘malus clauses’ in relation to future compensation.
-Malus clauses can relate to both short term cash bonuses and Long Term Incentive share Plans (LTIPs).
 They allow an employer to revise, defer or refuse future bonus payment or share awards if performance is below target.
 The result is a reduced or eliminated payout of deferred performance incentives.
+Malus clauses can relate to both short term cash bonuses and Long Term Incentive share Plans (LTIPs) as well as options (including EMI options) and share based awards such as growth shares.

 Where performance targets are subjective, employers have more room to manoeuvre and refuse payment of part of a bonus.
 However, employers need to exercise this discretion fairly and not in an arbitrary, capricious or irrational way.